Redundancy – What to know

 As such, most barristers are briefed by a solicitor.
 If a barrister was directly briefed by the public, they would essentially be acting as a solicitor and lose their value as a court advocate.

-Barristers usually do not give legal advice to clients as this is the role of a solicitor.
+Barristers usually do not give legal advice to clients because this is the role of a solicitor.

 Solicitors usually specialise in one or two areas of law.
 A litigation lawyer will, for example: